-With a bit of maneuvering, one can climb above the pools and follow the creek a bit further to the base of the falls.
-It is worth noting, that most hikers do not make it all the way to the falls because there is no trail and the creek is tricky to climb.
+With a bit of maneuvering, one can climb above the pools and follow the creek a bit farther to the base of Switzer Falls.
+It is worth noting that many hikers do not make it all the way to the waterfall because there is no trail and the creek is tricky to climb.

 Trailhead address: Switzer Truck Trail, Angeles National Forest, Tujunga, CA 91042

 |San Gabriel Peak from Mount Disappointment Fire Road

-|San Gabriel Peak from Mount Lowe Fire Road|
+|San Gabriel Peak from Mount Lowe Road

 |More trails in the San Gabriel Mountains

 Explore other destinations in the range.

 |Fish Canyon Falls

 This one mile hike visits a 50-foot waterfall up one of the most scenic canyons in the range.

 |Trail Canyon Falls

-This 4-mile hike visits a 40-foot beauty on the east side of the San Gabriel Mountains.
+This 4-mile hike ascends a mountain-framed canyon to a 30-foot beauty on the east side of the San Gabriel Mountains.

 This 1.6-mile to 3-mile hike in Monrovia Canyon Park follows an enchanting canyon up to the base of the 30-foot waterfall.

-This 3.8-mile out and back hike visits a 200 foot waterfall that is split into two tiers.
+This 3.8-mile out and back hike visits a 200-foot waterfall that is split into two tiers.
 The upper tier is 150 feet tall and stunning after a rainstorm.